Message about use of cookies

 RAMS payment options

-Where a financial contribution towards RAMS is required, it will be collected on submission of the application and can be paid either: over the phone via card by calling 01553 616234, online via the Council’s website under “pay for it” or by BACS.
+Where a financial contribution towards RAMS is required, it will be collected on submission of the application and can be paid either over the phone via card by calling 01553 616234, online via our website under “pay for it” or by BACS.
 Upfront payments are refundable in the event planning permission is refused, an appeal is dismissed, or the development is not implemented.

 To pay your GIRAMS contribution, you will need: